springernature/vpat/nature-content-discovery.md

 <tr>
 <td>502.3.13 Modification of Focus Cursor</td>
 <td>Supports</td>
-<td>These pages uses standard HTML elements and cursor controls for user input that may be overriden by assistive technology.</td>
+<td>The pages of this product uses standard HTML elements and cursor controls for user input that may be overriden by assistive technology.</td>
 </tr>
 <tr>
 <td>502.3.14 Event Notification</td>
 <td>Supports with exceptions</td>
 <td>
-These pages use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.
+The pages of this product use standard HTML and WAI-ARIA attributes to describe the identity, operation, and state of user interface elements to Assistive Technologies.

 Some third party scripts may inject content that fails to notify users of changes in state.